-Two of the hottest trends in cloud computing today are edge computing and serverless, which Fastly is now combining with its Compute@Edge service.
-With Compute@Edge, Fastly is also promising a language-agnostic compute environment, where developers can choose to deploy cloud serverless functions written in nearly any programming language with the use of WebAssembly (Wasm).
+Two of the hottest trends in cloud computing today are edge computing and serverless, which Fastly is now combining with its [email protected] service.
+With [email protected], Fastly is also promising a language-agnostic compute environment, where developers can choose to deploy cloud serverless functions written in nearly any programming language with the use of WebAssembly (Wasm).

 Serverless at the Edge

 Serverless is an approach where functions are run as a service, rather than requiring a long-running container or virtual machine.
 The promise of serverless is more efficient use of resources and lower costs for users.
 Amazon Web Services (AWS) helped pioneer the cloud serverless space with its Lambda service that runs in its public cloud.
 Fastly's [email protected] is different in that it runs at the edge.

 "We run our functions closest to the end user, which is how we define the edge," Tyler McMullen, CTO of Fastly, told ITPro Today.

 [email protected] isn't Fastly's first foray into the serverless world.
 However, its previous serverless computing offerings were focused on specific use cases and made use of Fastly's VCL (Varnish Configuration Language)-powered programmable edge compute technology, according to McMullen.
 Varnish is an open-source technology for web caching and acceleration.

 With the introduction of [email protected], Fastly will begin offering more general computing capabilities for the serverless computing market, McMullen said.

 "We see this as both a more powerful programming and runtime environment for our existing customers, who are doing amazing use cases at the edge, … [as well as] serverless developers that are focused more on functions as a service [FaaS], who are looking for something with far greater performance," he said.